-21.1 All support boats must register at Race Headquarters prior to the close of registration on January 16, 2011.

-21.2 Skippers/Owners are responsible for the actions of their support boats.
-Media, support, and spectator boats shall stay clear of the starting area and shall not interfere in any way with boats racing or with the race committee.
-Media, support, and spectator boats shall comply with this instruction and with the oral directives of the race committee on the water.
-Failure to comply may result in the protest and disqualification of a racing boat associated with any offending ancillary boat.
+- 21.1 All support boats must register at Race Headquarters prior to the close of registration on January 18, 2015.
+Support boats shall conspicuously display the sail numbers of the boats they are servicing. - 21.2 Media, support and spectator boats shall monitor the applicable race committee VHF channel, shall stay clear of the starting area and shall not interfere in any way with boats racing or with the race committee.
+Failure to comply may result in the protest and disqualification of the racing boat associated with any offending ancillary boat.